richchapler/AzureSolutionsDocumentation/docs/Infrastructure_DataExplorer_DataConnection.md

   <img src="https://user-images.githubusercontent.com/44923999/182942508-5b378150-abc2-47de-924d-4a4720326fba.png" width="800" title="Snipped: August 4, 2022" />

-* Paste and modify the following JSON:
+* Select your data connection type, copy-paste into the Deploy window, and then modify the following JSON:

+#### Event Hub

   ```
   {